-Letters of credit and bank guarantees both have an important role to play when it comes to supporting international trade.
+Letters of credit vs. bank guarantees both have an important role to play when it comes to supporting international trade.
 Although they can both be used to mitigate risk and build trust between businesses, they are typically used in different ways.

 To give you a better idea of which one is best suited to your company, we explain how they work, the various types you can use and the potential benefits they can offer.